Oussama-KIASSI/Medical-Sales-Intelligence/README.md

-To exploit this project follows these steps:
+To exploit this project follow these steps:

+1 - Run pip install -r requirements.txt
-1 - Create a ressource group in Azure
+2 - Create a ressource group in Azure
-2 - Create the different cloud resources as shown in the report
+3 - Create the different cloud resources as shown in the report
 	- Azure Blob Storage
 	- Azure Data Factory
 	- Azure SQL Database
-3 - Run create_data_warehouse.sql on Azure SQL Database you have created
+4 - Run create_data_warehouse.sql on Azure SQL Database you have created
 	- Connect SSMS to the Azure SQL Database
 	- Run the script
-4 - Import the ETL pipeline file to Azure Data Factory 5 - Trigger the pipeline
+5 - Import the ETL pipeline file to Azure Data Factory 6 - Trigger the pipeline
-6 - Connect the Sales.pbix file to the data warehouse
+7 - Connect the Sales.pbix file to the data warehouse
 	- Open the Sales.pbix file
 	- Change source settings to your Azure SQL Database
-7 - Create a Microsoft Power BI Server workspace
+8 - Create a Microsoft Power BI Server workspace
-8 - Create the application from the workspace
+9 - Create the application from the workspace

 This project is organized as follows:
 ```
 Medical-Sales-Intelligence
+│   .gitignore
 │   LICENSE
 │   README.md
+│   requirements.txt
 │
 ├───Data
 │       Customers.xlsx